centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 8. Adyen Drop-In will then redirect or post data to `paymentReturnPage` with the information about the payment.
 9. Centra gets an API call to `POST /payment-result` from `paymentReturnPage` to finalize the payment or give back an error message.

-### Server communication
+### Webhook

-The Adyen Drop-In needs its own Server Communication URL set up in Adyen.
+The Adyen Drop-In needs its own Webhook URL set up in Adyen.
 If you use multiple Merchant Accounts in Adyen, you need one per Merchant Account pointing to one of the Adyen Drop-In plugins inside Centra.
-If the Server Communication URL is not set up, all orders in Centra will never go out of "Waiting for Payment"-status and will be set as "Hold".
+If the Webhook URL is not set up, all orders in Centra will never go out of "Waiting for Payment"-status and will be set as "Hold".

 ### Set up